outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 1. toc
 {:toc}

+# Preamble

-[WireGuard](https://www.wireguard.com/) claims to utilizes state-of-the-art cryptography (Noise protocol framework, Curve25519, ChaCha20, Poly1305, BLAKE2, SipHash24, HKDF etc.) while provide a simple construction.
+[WireGuard](https://www.wireguard.com/) claim to utilizes state-of-the-art cryptography (Noise protocol framework, Curve25519, ChaCha20, Poly1305, BLAKE2, SipHash24, HKDF etc.) while provide a simple construction.

 It adds a virtual network interface and IP thereof.
 The interface is associated with a public/private key pair of which the public part serves as that interface's identity within WireGuard network.
 WireGuard encapsulates IP packets (application data payload) over UDP and forwards packets based on Cryptokey Routing (UDP VPN).